munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Kitazawa Hagumi is an energetic second-year student at Hanasakigawa Girls' High School and the bassist of Hello, Happy World!

+Outside of the band, she is also friends with Saaya, and is also classmates with Tae and Eve.

-Hagumi is the bassist of the band member Hello Happy World, Hagumi is a tough bot, which means she has 60 skill point.
+Hagumi is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

 She has 100 (High) points of teamwork and 50 (Ok) points of bravery.
 She always follow the player's commands and stays close to teammates.
 She will retreat after spotting a large group of Terrorists and waits for them to come to her position.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.